bagbyte/BagLoginBundle/Resources/doc/index.md

 Installation is a quick (I promise!)
 7 step process:

-1. Download BagLoginBundle using composer
+1. Install BagLoginBundle using composer
+2. Configure the bundle in prerequisites
-2. Enable the Bundle
+3. Enable the Bundle
-3. Configure the BagLoginBundle
+4. Configure the BagLoginBundle
-4. Import BagLoginBundle routing files
+5. Import BagLoginBundle routing files

-### Step 1: Download BagLoginBundle using composer
+### Step 1: Install BagLoginBundle using composer

 Add BagLoginBundle by running the command: